West Bengal has turned into police state under Mamata Banerjee, says Governor Jagdeep Dhankhar

 He also claimed there were terror modules in the state and accused the government of conducting electronic surveillance.

-West Bengal Governor Jagdeep Dhankhar on Monday accused the Mamata Banerjee-led government of turning West Bengal into a police state, The Indian Express reported.
+West Bengal Governor Jagdeep Dhankhar on Monday accused the Mamata Banerjee-led government of turning it into a police state, The Indian Express reported.

 “Police state and democracy cannot go hand in hand,” he said at a press conference in Raj Bhavan.
 “Law and order has collapsed in the state.
 Maoist insurgency is raising its head.”
 The governor also claimed that terror modules were running in the state and the government was conducting electronic surveillance.